 - 2 cups artichoke hearts I use frozen, blanched in boiling water for about 8-10 minutes, then drained, see note

 - 1 14 oz can white beans (navy or cannellini) rinsed and drained (about 1 ¾ cups)

 - 1 ½ tbsp freshly squeezed lemon juice

 - 1 small-medium clove garlic

 - 1-2 tbsp of water to thin if desired; OR can also sub 1/2 - 1 tbsp tahini and 1 tbsp water for a fuller flavor -- but don't overdo tahini flavor will be too pronounced in this dip)

 - ½ tsp fresh rosemary minced (try not to omit, it adds a lovely subtle flavor)

 - Freshly ground black pepper to taste

-- After blanching/draining artichokes, combine all ingredients in a food processor and process until smooth.
+- After blanching/draining artichokes, trim any coarse pieces and combine all ingredients in a food processor and process until smooth.
 Taste, and season to taste with extra lemon juice/salt, etc, as desired.
 Serve straight away, or transfer to an oven-proof dish and heat until just warm and a little golden on top!

 Have you had a food experience like this?
 Have you tried this Artichoke White Bean Dip?
 Share your stories!